EshayDev/Amimod/README.md

 - **Progress Indicator:** Displays a progress indicator while the patching process is in progress, keeping the user informed of the current status.

+- **Benchmarking Tool:** Measure the performance of Amimod's patching process with different pattern lengths and wildcard configurations.
+This feature is mainly for developers wanting to test their changes to the source code.

 ## Tutorial

 This section will guide you through the different ways to use Amimod, including manual hex patching, importing hex notes, and using wildcard bytes.